noodle71/fast-prop-del/README.md

 When you use your object as if it was a hash table your object may turn to dictionary mode.
 For example, when you add several properties dinamically or when you delete a property.

-This makes the object have worse performance inside for-in loops.
+This makes the object have worse performance when you access an object property.

 You can learn more:
 + [ref 1](https://stackoverflow.com/questions/24987896/how-does-bluebirds-util-tofastproperties-function-make-an-objects-properties/24989927#24989927)